We have the inherent authority to protect Cherokee air quality for the benefit of future generations

 Old High School Monitoring Station

-Tribal Environmental Exchange Network
+Tribal Environmental Exchange Network (Trex) site

 This is our Tribal Environmental Exchange Network (TREX) site, which is a web-based, automated system for collecting, validating, and reporting monitoring data.
 TREX also allows the public to view close to real-time data by clicking here.